idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/transport.md

 - $C_{w}$ \[mol.m$^{-3}$\] is concentration of water per volume of aqueous solution; $C_{i}$ is concentration of basis aqueous species $A_{i}$ per volume of aqueous solution, etc.
 - $C_{\bar{k}}$ \[mol.m$^{-3}$\] is concentration of kinetic component $A_{\bar{k}}$ per volume of aqueous solution.
-- $\phi$ is constant, so could be eliminated entirely, but we retain it for comprison with the case with transport.
+- $\phi$ \[dimensionless\] is constant, so could be eliminated entirely, but we retain it for comprison with the case with transport.
 - $R_{\bar{k}}$ \[mol.s$^{-1}$.m$^{-3}$\] is the kinetic rate, per volume of aqueous solution, for kinetic species $A_{\bar{k}}$.
 - $c_{w}$ \[kg.m$^{-3}$\] is mass of solute water per volume of aqueous solution.
 - $c_{k}$ \[mol.m$^{-3}$\] is concentration of mineral component $A_{k}$ per volume of aqueous solution.